IrrigationTutorials.com

 Sprinklites Low Voltage Outdoor Lighting & Micro-Sprinklers Review

 The Sprinklites Low Voltage Outdoor Lighting & Irrigation System is most definitely a unique product.
 They are a combination of outdoor decor, garden lighting, water feature/fountain, and micro-sprinkler; all in one unit.
 The Sprinklites consist of a set of highly detailed acrylic sculptures, shaped like butterflies, hummingbirds and dragonflies.
-Each garden light sculpture is about 7 inches across, so they are large enough to be seen easily, but not so large that they become a distraction in the landscape.
+Each garden light sculpture is between 5 and 7 inches across, so they are large enough to be seen easily, but not so large that they become a distraction in the landscape.
 Each sculpture contains a set of very bright LED lights that slowly change colors from red, to violet, then blue, aqua, green, yellow/orange, and back to red.
 They can also be set to display a single non-changing color.
 A light sensor turns them on at dusk and off at sunrise.
 The outdoor lighting can also be set to run continuously all day and night, they are bright enough to be visible in subdued daylight such as a shaded area.
 In addition to the decorative shape and light features, each unit has a small micro-sprinkler or stream nozzle that attaches to it, allowing it to serve as a decorative watering device or fountain.
 The micro-sprinkler feature is completely independent of the landscape lighting, the garden lights will turn on at dusk even if the sprinklers are off.
 The sprinklers may be run at any time of the day or night and only need to run when you need to water.
 The Sprinklites may also be used as a decorative fountain.
 If you don't want to waste water when using them as a fountain you will need to purchase a small fountain pump and a bowl of some type to catch the water and recycle it.
 When used as a fountain the Sprinklites may be controlled like any other fountain: they may run continuously, be controlled by a timer, or controlled by a motion sensor so they only run when someone is nearby.

 Sprinklites decorative ornaments